- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives may include efforts to improve the in-store experience, expand online sales, and introduce new products.
+Recent Initiatives: Recent initiatives may include efforts to revitalize existing stores, improve the in-store customer experience, expand product innovation, and potentially explore new distribution channels such as e-commerce or partnerships.
+Strengthening the franchise support system is also likely a continuous initiative.

 Summary